AdobeDocs/control-panel.en/help/subdomains-certificates/using/remove-delegated-subdomains.md

 >[!CONTEXTUALHELP]
 >id="cp_subdomain_undelegate"
 >title="Remove delegated subdomains "
 >abstract="This screen allows you to remove any subdomain that has been in delegated in Control Panel.
-Keep in mind that subdomain removal cannot be undone and will be irreversible once submitted.<br>If you are trying to remove the primary domain for the selected instance, you will be asked to choose the domain that will replace it."
+Keep in mind that subdomain removal cannot be undone and will be irreversible once submitted.<br><br>If you are trying to remove the primary domain for the selected instance, you will be asked to choose the domain that will replace it."

 Before removing a delegated subdomain, carefully consider the impacts occuring once the removal process is triggered: